Sidebar

 Principal Facilitator: Navarun Varma, Residential College 4 (RC4) (rc4nav@nus.edu.sg)

-Policy education is referred to as a “landscape” since learning about real-world policy issues has expanded from the core discipline of public policy and blended into the interdisciplinary curricula of general education, business, humanities and sciences, leadership programs, and design and engineeringvi.
-Education for sustainable development (ESD) has focused on the need for competencies for imagination for transformative changes, systems thinking to understand the interdependencies of humanenvironmental health, and emotional intelligence to act and cope with crisis
+Policy education is referred to as a “landscape” since learning about real-world policy issues has expanded from the core discipline of public policy and blended into the interdisciplinary curricula of general education, business, humanities and sciences, leadership programs, and design and engineering.
+Education for sustainable development (ESD) has focused on the need for competencies for imagination for transformative changes, systems thinking to understand the interdependencies of human-environmental health, and emotional intelligence to act and cope with crisis.
+ESD pushes the boundary of learning from expert-driven interdisciplinary content to transdisciplinarity and social learning.
+The discourse encourages for co-production of knowledge through engaging students with real-world problem situations and the wisdom of stakeholders.

 1. Explore and map the repertoire of pedagogies that have been used in NUS and elsewhere in Asia for sustainability-related policy education courses.